-USTelecom is the nation's leading trade association representing and promoting the interests of its members, broadband service providers and suppliers.
+USTelecom is the nation's leading trade association representing and promoting the interests of its members, broadband service providers and suppliers for the telecom industry.
 Our diverse member base ranges from large publicly traded communications corporations to small companies and cooperatives – all providing advanced communications and innovative broadband services to hundreds of millions of customers around the world.
 We serve as the go-to source for broadband news and industry events.

 Our Broadband Commitment

 Broadband yields enormous benefits in consumers’ daily lives — from health care and education — to jobs and the environment:

 - Significant health care efficiencies.
 Faster patient diagnoses, reduced medical errors and decreased patient care costs are just a few examples of how broadband technology is helping to revolutionize the medical arena.